Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-The problem of effectively ensuring that DNS traffic logs contain no or minimal privacy-sensitive information is not one that currently has a generally agreed solution or any Standards to inform this discussion.
-This section presents and overview of current techniques to simply provide reference on the current status of this work.
+The problem of effectively ensuring that DNS traffic logs contain no or minimal privacy-sensitive information is not one that currently has a generally agreed solution or any standards to inform this discussion.
+This section presents an overview of current techniques to simply provide reference on the current status of this work.